Amado-bot/E-commerceBackend/Develop/readme.md

 ![badge](https://img.shields.io/badge/badge--orange)<br />

 ## Description
-This is the bacckedn portion of a E-Commerce website that I made using the sequelize ORM along with MYSQL and express.js servers.
-The routes and model created now allow you to search by categorie, tag, product and product tags.
+This is the bacckedn portion of a E-Commerce website. the app was made using the sequelize ORM along with MYSQL and express.js servers.
+The routes and models created allow you to search by categorie, tag, product and product tags and they all refrence each other for the neccesary data.

 ## Table of Contents